Resume

 Show how you applied your language skills

 You may have mastered a foreign language, but if all you have to show for it are Duolingo gems, you won’t get far in the workplace.
 Recruiters don’t just want a list of language levels, classifications, and tasks.
-Sure, it’s a good foundation and checks a box, but it doesn’t show how your skills lead to success.
+Sure, it’s a good foundation, checks a box, and demonstrates work ethic on a resume, but it doesn’t show how your skills lead to success.

-Your work experience section is where you can really shine.
-Detail your responsibilities while pairing them with specific achievements and positive outcomes to give recruiters a better idea of your capabilities.
+Your is where you can really shine.
+Detail your responsibilities while pairing them with specifresume achievements and positive outcomes to give recruiters a better idea of your capabilities.

 For example, if your language abilities helped smooth over communication with international clients, you could say something like, “Used fluent Spanish skills to negotiate contracts with Latin American suppliers, resulting in a 20% cost reduction.”